OCWSL Rules & Regulations

 D. Order: The referee must maintain order before, during and after any game.
 Coaches and other team officials must support and assist the referee in that effort.

-E. Game Results: shall be promptly submitted to the Secretary by the referee and should include any comments deemed necessary by the referee.
+E. Game Results: shall be promptly submitted to the Board by the Referee Administrator and should include any comments deemed necessary by the referee.

-F. Inclement weather: Before going to the field of play, if there is any doubt as to the field playability, the referee shall contact the home team rep or referee contact person.
+F. Inclement weather: Before going to the field of play, if there is any doubt as to the field playability, the referee shall contact the home team rep or Referee Administrator.

 G. Referees may at any time ask for assessments by contacting the Referee Administrator to review his or her performance.